deity-io/falcon-platform-docs/docs/platform/server-v3/event-handlers.md

 ## Firing custom events

-Besides events that Falcon Server emits you can also emit your own events.
+Besides events that DEITY Middleware emits you can also emit your own events.
 To do so, you need to inject `EventEmitter2` to your class and simply fire event as you wish.

 ```ts
 const { injectable } = require('inversify');